You are hereWhen do I harvest my marijuana?

 I'm sure the answer we're all thinking is "Not soon enough!"

-Unfortunately for us impatient people, harvesting at the right time is just as important as how you grow the plant.
-Harvest too soon and you lose potency and yields; too late and you can end up making a batch of sleep medicine.
+Unfortunately for us impatient growers, harvesting at the right time is just as important as how you grow the plant.
+Harvest too soon and you lose potency and cannabis yields; too late and you can end up making a batch of sleep medicine.

-You only need 3 things to accurately determine the best harvest time:
+You only need 3 things to determine the best marijuana harvest time:

 The knowledge of when to harvest - You get that today!